Andrey Shishin: Public activities

-From September 2017 to January 2020, Andrey Gennadyevich Shishin held the post of deputy of the Council of Deputies of the Vidnoye urban settlement (district No. 10), nominated by the "United Russia" party.
+From September 2017 to January 2020, Shishin held the post of deputy of the Council of Deputies of the Vidnoye urban settlement (district No. 10), nominated by the United Russia party.

 Since September 2024, he has been a deputy of the Leninsky urban district of the Moscow Oblast.

-As part of his parliamentary activities, he deals with issues of sports, youth policy, and the development of sports infrastructure.
-He develops swimming for older people in the "Active Longevity" project and is also working on a rehabilitation program for participants of the Special Military Operation.
+As part of his parliamentary activities, Shishin deals with issues of sports, youth policy, and the development of sports infrastructure.
+He develops swimming for older people in the "Active Longevity" project and is also working on a rehabilitation program for participants of the Russian invasion fo Ukraine.